 If you’re really strapped for cash, or you really just don’t like Windows, Ubuntu is a great option because it’s entirely free, and it’s really solid/secure.
 It’s a Linux-based OS and can play any game that supports Linux.
 More and more games are adding Linux support, but it definitely sucks when a game you’ve been waiting forever for ends up being Windows only…

-The more expensive option is buying a copy of Windows.
-With DirectX 12 becoming more common and the Skylake-based processors basically demanding Windows 10, you might want to consider jumping on that right away, but it’s ultimately your call.
+more common and the Skylake-based processors basically demanding Windows 10, you might want to consider jumping on that right away, but it’s ultimately your call.

 Installing your operating system can be done in a couple of different ways, either by DVD or a USB flash drive that you either create yourself or buy.
 Either will get the job done, but going for Windows & using the retail DVD (or USB flash drive) is going to be the easiest – any cheap DVD drive will work.

 If you want to create your own USB flash drive to install something like Ubuntu from, you can find some decent instructions here.

 If this is your very first gaming PC, you probably need almost everything on this list.
 If that’s you, set aside another few hundred for these additional peripherals.

 If that’s the situation you’re in, then I have some really awesome suggestions for you to consider.
 Each peripheral was hand-picked for this build and they’re all guaranteed high quality.

 When it comes to picking a display, you really want it to be perfectly suited to your usage, that’s why I’ve put together a guide on how to pick the best monitor.

 Chairs are no different, to fully enjoy your gaming experience you really need to find the best gaming chair possible.
 Due to the insane amount of options, I’ve put together this in-depth gaming chair buyers guide, check it out!

 ASUS VS247H-P 24″ monitor